 This post is a little different from my normal travel spending posts.
 I did the averages a little differently since our expenses spanned a three month period.
 Amounts are listed in euros and US dollars.
 They don’t include expenses from our trips to Hamburg and Poznan.
 I also didn’t include our train tickets getting to Berlin at the beginning and getting back to Freiburg at the end.

-What we spent each month
+How much we spent each month in Berlin

 October: 2,288.41€ / $3,112.24